 Deep in the crust, where pressure and temperature are considerably high, the silicates composing the rocks are transformed in different minerals that are stable in such extreme conditions.
 Often, the flat or elongated shape of those minerals suggests they underwent very high pressure.
 When geological processes cause pressure and temperature to go back to lower values, it may happen that some of the minerals become unstable again and recover the forms which are typical of the new situation – or they melt to form new magma.

 Silica tetrahedron sheets (T) with the formula Si2O52- are superimposed to octahedron sheets (O) that can be of two different types: the Mg3(OH)6 Brucite type or the Al2(OH)6 Gibbsite type.
 With high magnesium content, combinations of silica tetrahedron sheets and brucite octahedron sheets (T-O) form the phyllosilicate called Serpentine (T:Si2O5 + O:Mg3(OH)6), a mineral known for the fibrous aspect of its Crysotil variety (asbestos); filaments are formed by T-O sheets rolled up on themselves.
-Adding another tetrahedron T sheet when silica is abundant, generates a sandwich T-O-T structure (right) typical of the mineral known as Talc.
+Adding another tetrahedron T sheet when silica is abundant, generates a sandwich T-O-T structure (below) typical of the mineral known as Talc.

 If the aluminum is the abundant one, the T-O packing of silica tetrahedrons and Gibbsite octahedron gives birth to Kaolinite, a typically white clay mineral; the corresponding T-O-T packing generates Pyrophyllite.